 A succinct, detailed career plan is one of the most useful tools you can use to identify where you are, where you want to be, and how to get there.

-Here are five key steps to help you create your own career plan.
+Below are the 5 steps of career planning these key steps will help you create your own simple career plan.

-To discover what you really want to do, try answering these fundamental questions about your personality, preferences and values in your career plan:
+To discover what you really want to do, try answering these fundamental questions about your personality, preferences and values:

 As well as your personal preferences, your existing skills are an important indicator of the direction in which you could head.
 Reflect on your skill set with the following questions:

-Now that you have an idea of where you want to go, it’s time to work out how you can get there.
+Now that you have an idea of where you want to go, it’s time to work out how you can get there, determine your short term and long term goals.
 Ask yourself the following questions to help break down your goals into smaller, more manageable milestones for your career plan:

 Re-evaluating your career plan and goals allows you to make adjustments based on changing economic and personal circumstances.

 Whilst it’s important to create a Career Plan and know where you are heading, we recognise that sometimes the reality is that we have to “take a job just for now”.
 If you have been out of work for a while you may have to take the first opportunity that presents itself and make the most of it.
 Don’t sit around waiting for the “perfect job” because you may miss out on learning new skills, meeting new people and earning an income in the process.

 Sign up for our newsletter to stay informed about the latest tips, trends and business insights from ETC.